Developer Guide

 Step 1: Parsing the command

 The user input is first parsed, in the same way as other commands.
-After the input is identified to be a viewStats command, a ViewStatsCommandParser
+After the input is identified to be a viewStats command, a ViewStatsCommandParser instance will parse the inputs to retrieve the class and exam of interest.

-“filter/”, which will indicate if the list of students returned should be flagged.
-A flagged list contains only students whose score for that particular Exam
+Furthermore, the command will also be parsed to retrieve an input for an additional Prefix “filter/”, which will indicate if the list of students returned should be flagged.
+A flagged list contains only students whose score for that particular Exam falls below the mean.

 Step 2: Executing the command

-to execute the command, which is again done in 2 steps.
+The ViewStatsCommand then interacts with the ModelManager to execute the command, which is again done in 2 steps.

-, in order to retrieve the class of interest.
+Step 1: A ViewClassCommand is executed, depending mainly on Model#updateFilteredStudentList(Predicate<Student), in order to retrieve the class of interest.

-Step 2: The mean of the exam scores for that class is calculated using Model#calculateMean(String exam)
+Step 2: The mean of the exam scores for that class is calculated using Model#calculateMean(String exam).

-Depending on the boolean value returned during the parsing of the filter prefix, the class list is further filtered using Model#updateFilteredStudentList(Predicate<Student)
+Depending on the boolean value returned during the parsing of the filter prefix, the class list is further filtered using Model#updateFilteredStudentList(Predicate<Student) to show a flagged list.

 The whole list is sorted according to the score of the particular exam, before it is returned and displayed to the user.

-The following sequence diagram depicts how different components such as Logic
+The following sequence diagram depicts how different components such as Logic and Model interact.

-should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+ViewStatsCommandParser and ViewClassCommand should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 Design Considerations